AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

     >
     > If the *Preview Map* option is not visible in the main toolbar, it might have moved under the **More** toolbar menu.

--   **Advanced Map Editor**: In the Advanced Map Editor, click on the Preview icon to see the preview of the current map.
+-   **Advanced Map Editor**: In the Advanced Map Editor, select **Preview** from the options menu to view the preview of the current map.

     ![](images/map-preview-icon.png){width="350" align="left"}